aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-06-advent-of-code-day-06.md

   - Raku
 ---

-Well, our old pal [set theory](https://en.wikipedia.org/wiki/Set_theory) reared its ~~ugly~~ beautiful head again today.
+Well, our old pal [set theory](https://en.wikipedia.org/wiki/Set_theory) reared its head again today.
 I'm very happy with the middle ground I found between conciseness and readability with this challenge; only about 11 lines overall for both parts 1 and 2!

 ## The Problem